S2-group/mobilesoft-2020-caching-pwa-replication-package/README.md

 This repository contains the replication package and dataset of the paper published at MOBILESoft 2020 with the title **Evaluating the Impact of Caching on the Energy Consumption and Performance of Progressive Web Apps**

+The full dataset including raw data, mining scripts, and analysis R scripts produced during the study are available below.

 This study has been designed, developed, and reported by the following investigators:
 - [Ivano Malavolta](http://www.ivanomalavolta.com/)  (Vrije Universiteit Amsterdam)
 - Katerina Chinnappan (Vrije Universiteit Amsterdam)